benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 [MACSE](https://bioweb.supagro.inra.fr/macse/index.php?menu=releases) Version 2.0.3 (newer versions should work)

 # Part 1
 ##  1.1.
-Download raw reads
+Download, prepare and QC raw reads
-#### In your working directory, make directories:
+### 1.1.1 In your working directory, make directories:

-	mkdir raw_reads
+	mkdir /project_directory/raw_reads
-	mkdir -p /trimmed_reads/unpaired_trimmed
+	mkdir -p /project_directory/trimmed_reads/unpaired_trimmed
-	mkdir -p /trimmed_reads/trimm_stats
+	mkdir -p /project_directory/trimmed_reads/trimm_stats

 	cd raw_reads

-#### Make download strings for you samples, each line in the file is a set of reads
+### 1.1.2 Make sample files

-I wrote a custome script to do this for the PAFTOL dataset [make_sample_files_from_drive.py](https://bitbucket.org/Calylophus/utilities/src/master/) to produce text files needed for downloading, renaming, and calling samples
+I wrote a custom script to do this for the PAFTOL dataset [make_sample_files_from_drive.py](https://bitbucket.org/Calylophus/utilities/src/master/) to produce text files needed for downloading, renaming, and calling samples
+You can edit this script to make files for your project if it is not part of the PAFTOL project.
+To Run the script:

 	python make_sample_files_from_drive.py -f Caryophyllaceae

+#### If you used the above script, skip to step 1.1.3
+#### otherwise if are not using the script, you will need to manually make three files:
+1.  download_string.txt
+	each line of file is wget command to download a read file

+2.  filename_key.txt
+	This is a tab delimited file with first column containing original file name and second column containing new file name (genus_species_subspecies_sampleID.fq.gz)

+3.  sample_names.txt
+	This is a list with the sample names you want for each sample as a line, I chose the root name from the new file names genus_species_subspecies_sampleID

-# use wget scripts to download sequences into the raw_reads folder from sftp link using the download_string.txt and batch script download.sh
+### 1.1.3 Download raw reads into the raw_reads folder from sftp link or other source using the download_string.txt created in earlier and batch script download.sh
-# make batch shell script 'download.sh' and save in raw_reads directory:
+#### open screen and run script from raw_reads directory:

+	screen -S download
 	parallel wget {} :::: download_string.txt

-# activate shell script

-	chmod +x download.sh

-# open screen and run batch download shell command to download each file into the raw_reads folder

-	screen -S download
-	./download.sh

-# rename files to include Genus and Species names
-# create a file in the raw_reads folder called filename_key.txt which is a tab delimited file with first column containing original file name and second column containing new file name (genus_species_subspecies_sampleID.fq.gz)
+#### Once you download you will need to rename files:
+I parallelized the mv function in linux to rename downloaded files using the filename_key.txt:

 	parallel --colsep '\t' mv {1} {2} :::: filename_key.txt
-	parallel --colsep '\t' mv {1} {2} :::: outgroup_name_key.txt

-# QC raw data with fastqc
+### 1.1.4 QC raw data with fastqc and multifastqc
+#### from raw_reads directory, make fastqc directory and make file list:

 	mkdir fastqc
 	ls *fastq.gz > fastq_files.txt

+#### run fastqc

-while read i; do fastqc -f fastq -t 6 $i -o /media/data/cooper/PAFTOL/caryophyllaceae/raw_reads/fastqc/ --noextract; done < fastq_files.txt
+	while read i; do fastqc -f fastq -t 6 $i -o /project_directory/raw_reads/fastqc/ --noextract; done < fastq_files.txt

-#then run multiqc
+#### then from fastqc directory run multiqc

 	multiqc . -n multiqc_raw_reads_report.html

-# Remove adapters and quality filter
+### 1.1.5 Remove adapters and quality filter
 # use an Illumina adapter sequence file called "/home/diegomorales_briones/Projects/transcriptome_assembly_bench/TruSeq_adapters.fa"
 #In text wrangler, make trimmomatic_GEN.sh script with the following text: